 Helen Kinnear a sports scientist came up with the protocol and over one hundred people were treated.
 The results were remarkable.

 Over 70% of the treated group reported improvement, even though one could be reasonably sure that there would have been other factors involved in their condition.
 Some of the placebo group also reported an improvement, but this was statistically insignificant.

-The Bowen Technique is without doubt a phenomenon.
-It bridges the gap that exists within modem medicine that exists between the self healing ability and interventionist drug therapy.
+The Bowen Technique is without a doubt a phenomenon.
+It bridges the gap that exists within modem medicine that exists between the self-healing ability and interventionist drug therapy.

 Modern medicine has to change if the world is not going to face a health crisis of its own making.
 Perhaps the crisis has already started.
 Tools such as Bowen show that the body has the mechanisms already in place to heal itself and that these processes need nurturing not suppressing.